-The thin crescent slice of moon seemed a rip in the blackness; deep maroon spread above the island; the mirrored surface of the lake appeared lit from below.
-The air was cool; trout began to rise.
-Coyotes howled and then stopped as suddenly as they had begun.
+The crescent moon was a rip in the blackness.
+Deep maroon spread above the island.
+The mirror of the lake seemed lit from below.
+The air was cool and trout began to rise.
+Coyotes howled, then stopped as suddenly as they began.
 I reached up and banged on the underside of the van’s pop-up bunk.

 “Boys, wake up.
 Look outside.”
 But of course they did not stir.
 My older son’s hand hung over the edge of the bunk, fingers twitching in sleep.
-I smiled at his hand, and continued to watch the morning grow and expand.
+I smiled at his hand, and continued to watch the morning grow.

 In truth, a sunrise is a mundane occurrence.
 Happens every day.
 Sometimes the sunrise is hidden by clouds or smog or sleep; it happens whether we’re watching or not.
 But if we’re awake, a sunrise can be a window to something larger.